jiriteach/speedtest-server-finder/README.md

 Not associated with Ookla
 ```

-Built for educational purposes as part of learning the `Bootstrap` framework - https://getbootstrap.com/ and `Cloudflare Pages` - https://pages.cloudflare.com/.
+Built for educational purposes as part of learning the `Bootstrap` framework - https://getbootstrap.com/.